JayByeun/RulersOth.blog/_posts/2020-12-03-Civilising-Information-1)-Eng.md

 In this point, the addiction can be started and such strategies can be fatally dangerous to teenagers.
 The one of the most typical example is infinitive scrolling of Facebook.<br>

 The internet services which let people easily and swiftly access to information made people who have common interest exchange their opinions and information without any barriers and deliver latest news faster than ever.
-Nevertheless, it expose us to tremendous information at the same time.
-Furthermore, he knowledge that people can read and learn from books and experts can be accessed in real time and if you cannot absorb these in time, sooner or later you are gonna be ‘outdated’.
-Meanwhile, people have been transferred unconsciously from the era that they ‘search’ what they want at Search Engines to the era that they are ‘dived’ to enormous information for themselves.
+Nevertheless, it exposes us to tremendous information at the same time.
+Furthermore, the knowledge that people can read and learn from books and experts, can be accessed in real time and if you cannot absorb these in time, sooner or later you are gonna be <strong>‘outdated’</strong>.
+Meanwhile, people have been transferred unconsciously <strong>from the era that they ‘search’</strong> what they want at Search Engines <strong>to the era that they are ‘dived’</strong> to enormous information for themselves.
 In oder not to be outdated and sometimes just for fun.<br>

-The desire that people want information as much as possible has positive function of course.
+The desire that people want information as much as possible has positive function, of course.
 However, when we make ourselves throw into information, what does the company which runs such service pursue at the same time?
 <br>